What is Federal Work-Study?

 Funding allocation changes.
 Due to funding limitations, it is possible that FWS allocations may be reduced for all students if there are not sufficient funds to cover projected earnings.

-Federal work study award may be increased – IF there are FWS funds available and your financial aid eligibility has not been met.
+Federal work study award may be increased – IF there are FWS funds available and the student's financial aid eligibility has not been met.
 This action is reviewed on a case-by-case basis.